At Lewis Silkin we aim to provide a high quality legal service to all clients.

 If you are a client of Lewis Silkin in Hong Kong and wish to make a complaint about any aspect of our service to you then please write to Kathryn Weaver, partner and manager of the Hong Kong office, setting out the details of your complaint.
 We will investigate in accordance with our general policy above.

-We are authorised and regulated by the Law Society of Hong Kong.
+Lewis Silkin in Hong Kong is authorised and regulated by the Law Society of Hong Kong.
 If you have a complaint of a professional misconduct nature, you can gain information and download a complaint form here.
 They say that it may be difficult to investigate into your complaint properly if significant time has passed since the event leading to your complaint arose.
 You can also contact them at:

 The Law Society of Hong Kong